 Cycle 6 of America's Next Top Model featured a photoshoot using baldcaps, but one of the models looked so striking without hair that her head was shaved when she received her makeover.

-Jonathan Creek had a one-episode love interest who turned out to be completely bald underneath a wig, a fact that Maddy was exceedingly catty about.
+Jonathan Creek had a one-episode love interest who turned out to be completely bald underneath a wig, a fact about which Maddy was exceedingly catty.
 Of course, this revelation turned out to be one of the less surreal moments of their brief relationship.

-Brazil had two famous cases, one for drama, other for (sensationalist) laughs.
+Brazil had two famous cases, one for drama, the other for (sensationalist) laughs.

 Aja Kong and Nobuko Kimura, the tag team known as Jungle Jack, were shaved by Bull Nakano and Kyoko Inoue.

 Serena Deeb became bald when joining the Straight Edge Society, but oddly enough, not in a Hair Match.
 She willingly allowed her head to be shaved by CM Punk.
 It did not last too long though as she later just kept it short.

 Back in the territory days in Memphis, Jerry Lawler defeated Bill Dundee in a hair vs. hair match.
 They then had a rematch where if Dundee lost again, his wife would get her head shaved.
 He lost.